silky/chrisdone-homepage/posts/one-step-forward-two-steps-back.markdown

 * [Tacit programming](http://en.wikipedia.org/wiki/Tacit_programming)
 * [Value polymorphism](http://chrisdone.com/posts/value-polymorphism)

-The moral is, if you're inventing a new general purpose programming language and you have some clue that it's going to be adopted, I implore you to thoroughly explore all of the features above within the existing languages that do them well, and think about adding it to your language.
+The moral is, perhaps if you're making a new language, try building upon the past, rather than ignoring it and starting from scratch?

 As a follow-up post I might make a matrix of the top, say, 30, general purpose programming languages and all the features that they tick off.